niamh-d/codeop-feature-ext-yahtzee/readme.md

 Criteria/Constraints:

-- Maintain aesthetic as much as possible while adding required features and with (below) design inspiration in mind
+- Maintain aesthetic as much as possible while adding required new features and with (below) design inspiration in mind
-- Style with vanilla CSS (no external libraries or frameworks)
+- Style with vanilla CSS as much as possible (no or minimal external libraries or frameworks)
+- Maintain dice roll animation

-### Required features
+### Required new features

-- Full Yahtzee game logic
+- Full Yahtzee game logic (DONE)
-- Scoreboard
+- Scoreboard (DONE)
-- Saving user scores to backend
+- Saving user scores to backend (TO DO)

 If time allows: